German-speakers in Australia

 politicians include the former Deputy Prime Minister Tim Fischer, former cabinet minister Eric Abetz, former President of the Australian Senate Condor Laucke, Greens politician Adam Bandt, the longest-serving Premier of Victoria (17 years) Henry Bolte, former Chief Opposition Whip in the House of Representatives Warren Entsch;

-cricketers Carl Rackemann, Darren Lehmann, Ben Hilfenhaus and Shane Warne (German mother);
+cricketers Carl Rackemann, Darren Lehmann, Ben Hilfenhaus, Shane Warne (German mother), Megan Schutt and Georgia Voll;

 footballers Mark Schwarzer and Robbie Kruse;